WorkLink: Origin Groups – What Authors and Admins Need to Know

 Result

-The author loses access to those projects.
+The author loses access to those projects in Create.

 Scenario 3: Authors Collaborating